Remembering Lee Kuan Yew

 The extraordinary transformation of the island alerted the then Chinese leader Deng Xiao Ping to come personally in the late 1970’s to witness it personally.
 He went home and soon started the ‘special economic zone’ in the coastal region.

 Former US President Bush publicly declared that he had learnt much from Mr Lee.
-Current US President Obama called Mr Lee a great strategist.
+Current US President called Mr Lee a great strategist.
 Mr Lee even won, not once, but several standing ovations in the US Congress when he gave a speech there in 1985.

 At time of writing, India has declared national mourning on March 29 as a mark of respect to Lee Kuan Yew, the national flag will also fly at half-mast throughout the country on March 29.

 That was Lee Kuan Yew, the first Prime Minister of a tiny nation- Singapore- yet he managed to win the attention and admiration of many powerful world leaders.
 That was Mr Lee Kuan Yew’s contributions to Singapore and that kind of respect he commands around the world.